Blitz-Mobile-Apps/react-native-animated-splash/README.md

 ## USAGE

  ### Android
- Following is the basic example of using react-native-animated-splash in your app.
+ Following is the basic example of using react-native-animated-splash.
 Go to your MainActivity.java file and add following code.

  ```sh